BenASmith278/CSDS-233/README.md

 have a good start.
 Now you should finish the remaining tasks.
 In your Main class, create an instance of BST_Class and realize the following outputs.

+### Assignment 4
+Write  a  method  called  wordCount  that  takes  a  string  as  an  input  and  prints  out  all  the  words encountered in that input, along with their number of occurrences.
+Use a hash table with separate chaining to implement the method.
+Assumptions for simplicity:
+- The method is not case-sensitive, meaning that “CSDS” and “csds” are the same.
+- A word is defined to be a string between 2 non-alphabetical characters, which include but not limited to space, punctuations, ‘\t’, ‘\n’, hyphens, underscores, parentheses, etc.
+General procedure:
+- Split the input string into a list of strings based on non-alphabetical characters.
+To do this, you can use the method String.split(“\\P{Alpha}+”)
+- For each word, search if it is already in the hash table or not.
+If it is not, add a new entry with an initial frequency of 1.
+If it is, update the frequency
+- If a new entry is added, check if the table needs to be expanded.
+- After  scanning  the  entire  list  of  words,  loop  through  the  hash  table  and  print  out  the  list  of words and their frequencies in any order you like.
+Additional instructions:
+- Use of Java built-in HashTable or any libraries is prohibited, and your work will not be graded if you do so.
+You should be able to build the hash table, along with desired methods, without using any Java or third-party libraries.
+- For the hash function, Java has a “hashCode” function on strings that you can use.
+For a “string str”, its hash code “h” would be “h = Math.abs(str.hashCode()) % tableSize”.
+Feel free to come up with your own hash function if you wish to.
+- “tableSize” should be adaptive to the situation.
+If you set “tableSize” to be sufficiently large so it won’t need to be expanded and rehashed, you will be penalized.
+- Keep track of the load factor to determine when to expand and rehash your table.
+For example, if  the  load  factor  exceeds  a  predefined  threshold,  you  can  double  the  size  of  the  hash  table.
+Keep in mind that while expanding, the hash code of strings might change, so a helper method is needed for rehashing.
+- Your method should cover most, if not all, cases, as it will be tested with various inputs.